ryan-l-robinson/tech.ryanrobinson.ca/content/posts/ai-assist-vs-code/ai-assist-vs-code.md

 As I said in the introduction, I don't have a lot of strong conclusions to make because there are too many interconnected variables and these tools are all evolving fast enough that any conclusions may be not be valid for that long anyway.
 What I can say at this point:

-- Google Gemini Code Assist is bad and I see no good reason to use it.
+- Google Gemini Code Assist is bad and I see no good reason to use it unless you have a Google AI Pro membership anyway, in which case the worse experience might be an acceptable cost for saving money.
 - Copilot is great for experimenting with models, and might also be a better choice if you are going to use it enough as to justify the monthly subscription.
 - Cline is my favourite to interact with, but those "overloaded models" disconnections got pretty frustrating pretty fast.